Study Abroad FAQs

 Yes.
 All of our faculty-led summer and winter programs are taught in English.
 Plus, many universities abroad offer a wide range of engineering courses in English.

 All of our faculty-led summer and winter programs offer regular SDSU courses, so there is no need to transfer units.
-If on independent study, students are required to complete an Academic Approval Form with their Department Chair before departure to ensure that they get full credit for courses taken abroad.
+If on independent study, students are required to approve courses through the Global Education Office and their academic department before departure to ensure that they get full credit for courses taken abroad.

 Of course!
-In fact, most of our faculty-led programs offer a cultural class that satisfies your upper-division cultural diversity requirement in humanities at SDSU!
+In fact, most of our faculty-led programs offer a cultural class that satisfies general education requirements at SDSU!

-Students typically find that their sophomore and junior years are the best time to study abroad since it allows them to choose from a larger selection of classes.
+Students typically find that their sophomore and junior semesters or summers are the best time to study abroad as it allows them to choose from a larger selection of classes.
 However, it is never too early to start planning for study abroad.
-Stop by the Engineering Study Abroad Office in Room 200D to discuss your options!